IMAGINARY9/i18nsmith/README.md

 - `sourceLanguage`: Source language code (default: `"en"`).
 - `targetLanguages`: Array of target language codes.
 - `localesDir`: Directory for locale JSON files (default: `"locales"`).
+- `locales.format`: Controls how locale JSON is stored.
+Use `"auto"` (default) to preserve the existing shape (flat vs nested), `"nested"` to always write tree-structured JSON, or `"flat"` to emit dotted keys everywhere.
+- `locales.delimiter`: Delimiter used when flattening/expanding nested keys (default: `"."`).
 - `include`: Glob patterns for files to scan (default: `src/`, `app/`, and `pages/` trees with TS/JS extensions).
 - `exclude`: Glob patterns to exclude (default: `node_modules/**`, `.next/**`, and `dist/**`; add your own such as `**/*.test.*`).
 - `minTextLength`: Minimum length for translatable text (default: `1`).